elastic/kibana/x-pack/plugins/security_solution/public/flyout/README.md

 └─── preview
 └─── shared
 ```
-Where the `right`, `left` and `preview` folders correspond to the panels displayed in the right, left and preview sections respectively.
-The `shared` folder contains any shared components/hooks/services/helpers that are used within the other folders.
+- one top level `shared` folder containing all the components/hooks/services/helpers that are used across multiple flyout types.
+Putting code in this folder should be very deliberate, and should follow some guidelines:
+  - code built in isolation (meaning that it should not be built with a specific flyout type or usage in mind)
+  - extensively tested
+  - components should have storybook stories

-The `flyout` folder structure should look like this:
+The `flyout` folder structure should therefore look like this:
 ```
 flyout
 │   index.tsx